top of page

 Having taken the un-orthodox path to this trade, his approach to understanding how businesses work, the workings of corporate finance and valuation tend to be highly non-academic in nature.

-His teaching style is rooted in the application of corporate finance, primarily aimed at guiding experienced executives from non-finance backgrounds in terms of navigating the corporate venture capital space and strategic decision-making at the workplace.
+His teaching style is strongly rooted in the practical aspects of corporate finance, primarily aimed at guiding experienced executives especially from non-finance backgrounds in navigating M&A and strategic decision-making within the finance and/or corporate space.

-In early 2021 amidst the pandemic, Kenny moved to Hong Kong to lead investor relations, capital raising and international business for SY Holdings, a Hong Kong mainboard listed supply chain platform.
-He is currently also an affiliate faculty lecturer at the Singapore Management University's continuing education arm, SMU Academy.
+In early 2021 amidst the pandemic, Kenny moved to Hong Kong to lead investor relations, capital raising and international business for SY Holdings, a Hong Kong mainboard listed supply chain fintech platform.
+He is currently also an affiliate faculty lecturer at the Singapore Management University's professional education arm, SMU Academy.

-Over the course of his professional career, Kenny has lived in Shanghai, Singapore, Hong Kong and Shenzhen.
+Over the course of his career, Kenny has lived in Shanghai, Singapore, Hong Kong and Shenzhen.

 bottom of page